Inside OSHA’s Most Frequently Cited Violations: What They Mean for Contractor Selection

 Centralized OSHA Compliance Documentation

 The platform gathers and organizes contractor safety documentation including required safety programs, supporting records, and OSHA-related materials into a single, accessible system.
+This allows teams to review contractor safety requirements before mobilization, not during an inspection.

 Structured Contractor Safety Prequalification

-Using client-defined templates, FIRST, VERIFY applies consistent prequalification standards so contractors provide the correct documentation based on risk level and scope of work.
+Using client-defined templates, FIRST, VERIFY applies consistent prequalification standards so contractors pro-vide the correct documentation based on risk level and scope of work.

-Certificate of Insurance (COI) Management
+Certificate of Insurance Management

 COIs are collected, reviewed against requirements, tracked for expiration, and displayed clearly within each contractor profile reducing delays and compliance gaps.